FoxIO-LLC/ja4-nginx-module/README.md

 3. Push tag to GitHub
 `git push origin vx.y.z`
 4. Create a release on GitHub
-Manually upload the tar.gz file, the sha256sum, and the nginx.patch file.
+Manually upload the tar.gz file and the sha256sum

 ### Release a Docker Image to GitHub Container Registry